-Use your vacation time wisely and don’t get stuck in bumper to bumper traffic.
+Use your vacation time wisely and don’t get stuck in traffic.

 - Roadworks continue to slow traffic along the Pan-American Highway approaching Liberia and in the city itself.
 Do allow extra journey time, especially if you are airport-bound!

-Rainfall is usually restricted to afternoon showers through green season. for the best travel conditions, plan to begin long drives early so that the final destinations is reached before the rains start.
+Rainfall is usually restricted to afternoon showers through green season.
+For the best travel conditions, plan to start long drives early so that the final destination is reached before the rains begin.